rose-pine/sublime-text/readme.md

 }
 ```

-The three palettes are availabe for each:
+The three palettes are available for each:

 - Rosé Pine
 - Rosé Pine Moon